-This 3/400-level, 2-day, SQL Server training class is designed to help you gain a deep understanding about Microsoft Azure, including Azure virtual machines and Azure SQL Database.
+This 3/400-level, 4-day, SQL Server training class is designed to help you gain a deep understanding about Microsoft Azure, including Azure virtual machines, Azure SQL Database, and Azure SQL Managed Instance.

 The class will give you a wealth of practical knowledge on creating and configuring Azure virtual machines as well as installing and configuring Microsoft SQL Server on those virtual machines.
 You’ll learn about compliance, networking, active directory integration, maintenance considerations, high availability and disaster recovery options, and how to scale performance.
 Various billing considerations and licensing options for SQL Server on Azure virtual machines will be covered in detail.

 One student in the first ever IEAzure in 2017 learned how they’d over-estimated their usage and was immediately able to save their company US$48,000/year in Azure costs!

 The class will then dive deep into Azure SQL Database, covering its numerous features such as restore services, Dynamic Data Masking, Row-Level Security, Always Encrypted, Query Store, Index Advisor, and Geo-Replication.
 We’ll also discuss on-premises differences and explore the various Azure SQL Database pricing tiers and using the DTU calculator.

 You’ll learn how to create Azure SQL Databases and methodologies for migrating your on-premises databases to Azure, different ways of connecting to Azure and methodologies for tuning, plus maintenance considerations and built-in/external monitoring and alerting.

 We’ll then dive into Azure SQL Managed Instance, Microsoft’s instance-scoped Azure SQL Database offering.
 We’ll cover Managed Instance features, on-premises and Azure SQL Database differences, tuning options, migration options, and pricing.